Optimal Work Extraction from Finite-Time Closed Quantum Dynamics

-where $H_\mathrm{c}(t)$ is the controllable part subject to optimization, and $H_\mathrm{u}(t)$ is the uncontrollable part.
+where $H_{\mathrm{c}}(t)$ is the controllable part subject to optimization, and $H_\mathrm{u}(t)$ is the uncontrollable part not subject to optimization.
 This decomposition becomes particularly relevant when considering work extraction from many-body systems, where full control over all degrees of freedom is formidable.
-Mathematically, $H_\mathrm{c}(t)$ is constrained to take values in a subspace $\mathcal{V}\subset\mathcal{B}(\mathcal{H})$.
+Mathematically, $H_{\mathrm{c}}(t)$ is constrained to take values in a subspace $\mathcal{V}\subset\mathcal{B}(\mathcal{H})$.
 In the following, we assume that $\mathcal{V}$ is time-independent, which is often the case for the practical control scenarios (including the examples discussed later).
 The extent to which $H_{\mathrm{u}}(t)$ must be known for implementing an optimal protocol in our Lie-algebraic control framework will be discussed after Theorem~\ref{thmM_MainResult}.
 Here, we emphasize that \enquote{uncontrollable} means not dynamically tunable, rather than unknown, consistent with standard practice in quantum control and optimization theory~\cite{Sklarz_PhysRevA2002e, Khaneja_JMagnReson2005a, Dirr_GAMM-Mitteilungen2008h, DAlessandro_Other2021w, Andrei_Other2022y}.
 The formulation in this section is general and underlies Proposition~\ref{thmM_TradeOff}; the additional Lie-algebraic conditions required for the exact finite-time solution will be introduced separately in Sec.~\ref{SectionIV}.